Costume Designer Resume: Example and Tips

 This layout has a strong yet straightforward presentation, featuring a sleek two-column design with clearly defined section headings.

-Costume Designer Resume FAQs
+Costume Designer Resume FAQ

 1. What skills should you emphasize for the position of a costume designer?